MLS odds, schedule, TV, stream info - 2021 season

-Major League Soccer’s 26th season is officially, as defending MLS champions Columbus Crew forge their title defense with a typically deep chasing pack hot on their heels.
+Major League Soccer’s 26th season is officially underway, as defending MLS champions Columbus Crew forge their title defense with a typically deep chasing pack hot on their heels.

 [ MORE: MLS schedule & scoreboard ]